Tilting Uranus: Collisions versus Spin--Orbit Resonance: Introduction

-A more promising solution is instead to place a circumplanetary disk of at least $4.5\times10^{-3}\,M_{\oplus}$ around Uranus during the last stage of its formation \citep{2020ApJ...888...60R}.
-Since Uranus must have harbored a massive circumplanetary disk to account for its gaseous atmosphere, and \cite{2018ApJ...868L..13S} calculate a circumplanetary disk of around $10^{-2}\,M_{\oplus}$, capturing into a spin-orbit resonance by linking Uranus's pole precession to its nodal precession seems plausible during formation. \cite{2020ApJ...888...60R} find that a 70\textdegree~kick is possible within the accretion timespan of 1 Myr, and that while a subsequent impactor is still necessary, it only needs to be 0.5 $M_{\oplus}$.
-The odds of this collision generating Uranus' current spin state is significantly greater, but to attain 70\textdegree~Uranus's orbital inclination would need to be around 10\textdegree.
+A more promising solution is instead to place a circumplanetary disk of at least $4.5\times10^{-3}\,M_{\oplus}$ around Uranus during the last stage of its formation \citep{1982AREPS..10...61H,2020ApJ...888...60R}.
+Because Uranus must have harbored a massive circumplanetary disk to account for its gaseous atmosphere, and \cite{2018ApJ...868L..13S} calculated a circumplanetary disk of around $10^{-2}\,M_{\oplus}$, capturing into a spin-orbit resonance by linking Uranus's pole precession to its nodal precession seems plausible during formation. \cite{2020ApJ...888...60R} find that a 70\textdegree~kick is possible within the accretion time span of 1 Myr, and that while a subsequent impactor is still necessary to fully account for Uranus's 98\textdegree~tilt, it only needs to be 0.5 $M_{\oplus}$.
+The odds of this collision generating Uranus' current spin state are significantly greater, but to attain the 70\textdegree~obliquity, Uranus's orbital inclination would need to be around 10\textdegree.
 An inclination this high is a little uncomfortable and hints that further improvements to the model may be necessary.
-For instance, \cite{2018CeMDA.130...11Q} demonstrated a similar set of resonance arguments that are not sensitive to a planet's orbital inclination, and that are capable of pushing a planet's obliquity beyond 90\textdegree.
-These arguments include mean motion terms which arise naturally if the planets are configured in a resonance chain \citep{2019NatAs...3..424M}.
+For instance, \cite{2018CeMDA.130...11Q} demonstrated a similar set of resonance arguments that are not sensitive to a planet's orbital inclination and that are capable of pushing a planet's obliquity beyond 90\textdegree.
+These arguments include mean-motion terms which arise naturally if the planets are configured in a resonance chain \citep{2019NatAs...3..424M}.

-In this paper we investigate yet another possibility by placing Uranus closer to the Sun where tidal forces are stronger and precession timescales are shorter.
+Here, we investigate yet another possibility by placing Uranus closer to the Sun where tidal forces are stronger and precession timescales are shorter.
 This will require us to make some optimistic modifications to the planets' initial configurations in order to generate the desired resonance, as will be seen below.
 If our models yield fruitful results, then these assumptions will need to be carefully examined in the larger context of solar system formation.
-Furthermore, we will also revisit the multi-collision explanation as well as hybrid resonance and collision models.
+Furthermore, we also revisit the single and multicollision explanation in Section 4, as well as hybrid resonance and collision models.
 We will then critically compare all of these resonance and collisional models.

-\section{Capture into a Secular Spin Orbit Resonance}
+\section{Capture into a Secular Spin--Orbit Resonance}